STOP setting aside a whole weekend day to "work" on your dissertation

 If you haven't heard of Brooke Castillo and The Life Coach School

 and you LOVE podcasts, hers is the one I highly recommend to everyone I know looking to create a life of their dreams.
-Her podcast is one that I look forward to every week, and the concepts she teaches have inspired my own Life Coaching practice.
+Her podcast is one that I look forward to every week, and the concepts she teaches inspired me to become one of her certified Life Coaches.
 Seriously... her teachings are mind-blowing and based on universal truths.
 The following blog post is based on her teachings.
 Please check her out if you enjoy the concepts discussed here.

 Have you ever blocked aside an entire day to write your dissertation?
 Do you do this on the regular?